bhujelupesh/Todo-app/README.md

 * Add tasks to the todo list
 * View all tasks in the todo list
 * Delete tasks from the todo list
+* Update tasks in the todo list

 ## How to Use
 1. Run the `app.py` file using Python (e.g., `python app.py`)
-2. Follow the prompts to add, view, or delete tasks
+2. Follow the prompts to add, view, delete, or update tasks

 ## Code Structure
 The project consists of a single file, `app.py`, which contains the entire codebase.
 The file is organized into the following sections: